 In recent years, WhatsApp has become a popular tool for communication in the recruitment industry.
 Many recruiters reach out to potential candidates via the popular messaging tool, but this has also led to an increase in WhatsApp scams that trick job seekers into giving away their personal information or money.
-At Clarity, we NEVER reach out to new candidates via WhatsApp, but there are recruiters that do.
+At Clarity Recruitment, we NEVER reach out to new candidates via WhatsApp or SMS, but there may be recruiters who do.
 Here are some tips to help you identify and beware of recruitment WhatsApp scams.

 Research the company